 In the standard "therapeutic hour," which typically lasts only 45 to 50 minutes, a frustrating phenomenon often occurs: the "doorknob phenomenon."
 Just as the patient touches the doorknob to leave, they finally drop their guard and share the most vital piece of information.
-By shifting the paradigm toward extended sessions—ranging from 90 to 120 minutes—we can bypass these systemic delays and move toward more timely, profound healing.
+By shifting the paradigm toward extended sessions—ranging from 60 to 90 minutes—we can often move toward more timely positive change.

 While shorter sessions are often a byproduct of administrative convenience, longer blocks align more naturally with human biology and the mechanics of deep psychological change.

 The human brain does not operate on a 50-minute clock.
-We function on Ultradian Rhythms, biological cycles that last approximately 90 to 120 minutes.
+We function on Ultradian Rhythms, biological cycles that last approximately 90 minutes.
 These cycles govern our levels of arousal and focus.

 Neuroscience has shown that for a core belief or traumatic memory to change, it must be "unlocked" and then rewritten—a process known as Memory Reconsolidation.